brry/latex/README.md

 To check whether everything is running, download and unzip the [example presentation](https://github.com/brry/latex/raw/master/PresLatexKnitrExample.zip).

 Open `rdwd_pres.Rnw` and click "compile PDF" (CTRL+SHIFT+K).

+If LaTeX produces errors because no figures are created, try the following:

+* install the `rdwd` package manually with `install.packages("rdwd")` in R
+* remove the `cache` folder
+* compile again

 ### Schedule